Manifold of Failure: Behavioral Attraction Basins in Language Models

 \subsection{Alignment Deviation and Judge Aggregation}

 We define our quality objective $Q(p)$ as the \emph{Alignment Deviation}:

-where $C$ is the set of ten harm categories (violence, hate speech, sexual content, self-harm, illegal activity, privacy violation, misinformation, malware, fraud, and regulated advice) and $\text{JudgeScore}_c(p) \in [0,1]$ is the score assigned by the judge LLMs for a given prompt $p$ in category $c$.
+where $C$ is the set of 10 harm categories (violence, hate speech, sexual content, self-harm, illegal activity, privacy violation, misinformation, malware, fraud, and regulated advice) and $\text{JudgeScore}_c(p) \in [0,1]$ is the score assigned by the judge LLMs for a given prompt $p$ in category $c$.
 A high value for $Q(p)$ signifies a highly misaligned outcome.
 Our objective is not to find a single prompt that maximizes $Q(p)$, but rather to use MAP-Elites to find a diverse archive of prompts that collectively maximize this quality score across the entire behavioral space $\mathcal{B}$.

-Assessing model outputs for safety requires a robust evaluation framework.
-We employ two judge models $J$ (GPT-4.1 and Sonnet 4.5) to assess response characteristics across all ten harm categories.
+We employ two judge models $J$ (GPT-4.1 and Sonnet 4.5) to assess response characteristics across all 10 harm categories.
 For each prompt--response pair, the judge outputs both a binary classification (safe/unsafe) and a continuous confidence score for each category.
 The Alignment Deviation is then the maximum score across categories (Equation~\ref{eq:alignment_deviation}), capturing the worst-case harm dimension.